Mel Chin’s New Show Is Truly 'All Over The Place'

 Mel Chin’s work speaks to the ways in which communities—human and animal, ecological and urban, colonized and colonizer—are at each other’s mercy.
 In his new exhibit All Over the Place, which opened Sunday at the Queens Museum, Chin examines how the actions of one group can devastate another.
 But he also pays careful attention to the mirror images of destruction: the ability to hope, and to rebuild.

-“There’s a lot of artists working in the social-political field, and it’s a little bit of a hammer to the head sometimes,” said Manon Sloane, a curator of the exhibit and the founder of No Longer Empty, a nonprofit that transforms New York City spaces into pop-up galleries.
+“There’s a lot of artists working in the social-political field, and it’s a little bit of a hammer to the head sometimes,” said Manon Slome, a curator of the exhibit and the founder of No Longer Empty, a nonprofit that transforms New York City spaces into pop-up galleries.
 “What’s incredible about Mel is that he’s a consummate craftsman.
 His mind, his aesthetic, is really beautiful, so there’s a kind of seducing you into the artwork.”

 Chin is clearly driven by social and ecological concerns, and his work is sharp, intricate, and layered.
 He pays a great deal of attention to ecological damage, and to how humans are both victims as well as agents of harm.
 For the exhibit section titled The Artifice of Facts and Belief, Chin crafted a shell out of Parisian lace structured to look like high-end lingerie: delicate and costly.
 The shell itself was modeled after a turtle which has become an endangered species; its home is in war-torn regions of the Middle East.
 Over the lace, Chin depicted ancient patterns once painted on the skin of women in Baghdad.
 The symbols serve as a reminder that there are humans, too, bound up in this place that has become inhabitable even for animals with shells.

-Note: A previous version of this story misspelled curator Manon Slome’s surname.